4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 As the train slowly winds its way around pretty hilltops, you can soak up the atmosphere of the train, especially in third class.

-If you get hungry, vendors will wander up and down the train selling snacks and steaming cups of chai.
+If you get hungry, vendors wander up and down the train selling snacks and steaming cups of chai.

-As you look out of the window, you can also see all the backpackers riding with their legs dangling out the open doors.
+As you look out the window, you can also see all the backpackers riding with their legs dangling out the open doors.
 It’s such a fun and immersive train experience.

 Sri Lanka itinerary | 4 week travel guide